Botswana Safari Tours

 Most of Botswana’s tiny population is concentrated in the kinder, more fertile southeast, leaving enormous tracts of uninhabited central and northern wilderness for you to experience a safari holiday that will live on in your memory long after you’ve shaken the Kalahari sand out of your boots.

-Choose one of our Botswana safari packages or let our travel consultants assist you in creating a tailor-made vacation package that suits your needs and preferences.
+Choose one of our Botswana safari packages with cost and prices inclusive of game viewing, park fees, transfers and accommodation or let our travel consultants assist you in creating a tailor-made vacation package that suits your needs and preferences.